 Archie’s friends weren’t just a couple of streets away, or across the road, or the house up on the corner, they were far away for Archie as a result he was home a lot because it was to hard to get there.
 When Jane turned 18 and started going out, I missed her but I always had Archie there.
 Although teenagers naturally gravitate to their bedroom he was still home, still there.
 He became my one constant in amongst all the massive changes that happened in my life.
-He was a 16 week old baby when my mum was diagnosed with ovarian cancer and very ill, 16 months old when Ted was diagnosed with brain cancer and now moving away from all my friends and family also to a new suburb on the east side.
+He was a 16 week old baby when my mum was diagnosed with ovarian cancer and very ill, 16 months old when Harry his dad was diagnosed with brain cancer.
+In 2011 aged 14 we moved away from all my friends and family to a new suburb on the east side.
 From the day he was born he was with me pretty much 7 days a week bar the occasional sleepover at a friends.
-When his older siblings started spreading their wings, Archie was with me at home.
+When his older siblings started spreading their wings, Archie my youngest child was with me at home.
 The one person who always was home.
 Sometimes more than Ted.

 Because Archie was my one constant I developed this strong bond to him.
 I’m not sure that was reciprocated.
 I think Archie hated the fact he now lived so far from his friends and that for him the move drove a bit of a wedge between him and I. I think that’s why I felt a bond in some strange way .
 I felt for him.
 I knew he hated being so far from friends.
 It was hard when they could all just hang out at each other place but he could never go.
 I really felt for him because I knew he felt he was missing out and I worried he was lonely.
 I loved his presence but felt his pain which as a mum wasn’t easy.
 The move across town wasn’t easy for Archie.
 Jane and Rupert had cars and could easily drive to see friends from our old suburb.
 The distance still wasn’t ideal but doable.
 Archie was stuck at home at 939 Bungalow Rd.
 My love for Archie strengthened.
 I admired his determination to stay at his old school but worried about the toll this was taking on him.
 I admired he never really made me feel I had done the wrong thing dragging him away from his old school area and friends but I know he was impacted as a result of my deciding buy a house with Ted.